Cycling – About

 Distances and Elevation Gained

-I use a variety of sources for the distance and elevation gained: my Garmin 500 (now Garmin 520), Google Maps, and John Summerson’s book, The Complete Guide to Climbing (By Bike).
+I use a variety of sources for the distance and elevation gained: my bike computer (a Hammerhead Karoo currently), Google Maps, and John Summerson’s book, The Complete Guide to Climbing (By Bike).

 1. If I’m describing a climb in Summerson’s book, I usually use his statistics.

-2. If I’m riding with my Garmin, I usually use the distance and elevation from the Garmin.
+2. If I’m riding with my bike computer, I usually use the distance and elevation from the Garmin.

-3. If it’s not a Summerson climb and I forgot my Garmin, I use Google Maps.
+3. If it’s not a Summerson climb and I forgot my bike computer, I use Google Maps.

-4. And sometimes I’ll compromise between my Garmin readings and what Google says.
+4. And sometimes I’ll compromise between my bike computer readings and what Google says.

 GPS elevation readings are simply not very consistent so the elevation gained can vary between sources.
-I’ve even been on a ride with a friend who also has a Garmin 500 and our bike computers showed a difference of several hundred feet at the end of the ride.
+I’ve even been on a ride with a friend who also has an identical bike computer and our bike computers showed a difference of several hundred feet at the end of the ride.
 In other words, whatever the source, the computed elevation gained is an approximation of reality.

 Dynamic Watch